agodi/Endpoint-Challenge/README.md

 * MOVE \<directory to move> \<destination directory>
 * DELETE \<directory to remove>

-CREATE, MOVE and DELETE operations require the full path to the directories.
+CREATE, MOVE and DELETE operations require the full path to the directories, there can't be multiple directories with the same name within another directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>